joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 eNPS is a useful tool for companies to measure employee satisfaction and engagement, and to identify areas for improvement in the workplace.
 It can also be used to compare the company's performance with other companies in the same industry.

+## Product design

+Product design is the process of creating new products or improving existing ones to meet the needs of consumers.
+It involves designing, prototyping, testing, and iterating until a final product is developed that meets the user's needs, solves their problems, and provides a delightful user experience.

+The product design process typically begins with understanding user needs, pain points, and behaviors through research and analysis.
+This information is used to create personas, user stories, and use cases that inform the design process.

+Next, the design team will create rough sketches, wireframes, and mockups to explore different design options and present them to stakeholders.
+Once the stakeholders have approved a design direction, the team will create high-fidelity prototypes that mimic the look, feel, and functionality of the final product.

+After the prototype is developed, the team will test it with real users to gather feedback on the product's usability, desirability, and functionality.
+This feedback is used to iterate on the design and refine the product until it is ready for launch.

+Throughout the product design process, the design team will collaborate with stakeholders, including product managers, engineers, marketing, and sales teams, to ensure that the final product aligns with business goals and meets the needs of the market.

 ## Mockups

 Mockups are visual representations of a design or product concept.
 They are used in various industries, including software development, product design, and marketing.
 Mockups can take many forms, such as sketches, wireframes, digital prototypes, or physical models.